cannc4/Siren/Readme.md

 These parameters directly access to the patterns in the history. (i.e active patterns) There is now a dedicated channel called `G` to sequence the channels you want to include within global controls.
 You can specify the index of global and channels like this : `1 `1 2 4`` where first `1` is the index of global and `1 2 4` are the channel numbers.

-**Note:** Currently each channel has an dedicated `orbit` hence total of 5 - you can customize it however you like by going into `actions/index.js` and commenting out the `pattern + orbit` code. (after the beta all these will be configurable via interface)

 # Siren